izanmubarak/Cryptora/README.md

 - `[x] [cryptocurrency]` - Type this command (replace `[x]` with any number, and `[cryptocurrency]` with your desired cryptocurrency) to instantly convert an amount of cryptocurrency to U.S. dollars.

 - `$[x] [cryptocurrency]` - Type this command (replace `[x]` with any number, and `[cryptocurrency]` with your desired cryptocurrency) to instantly convert an amount of U.S. dollars to the desired cryptocurrency.

+Cryptora will alert you if it detects an invalid command.
+A valid command will display a list of shareable entries on your screen.

 ## How it was built